411th Civil Affairs Battalion (United States)

 411th Civil Affairs Battalion (Tactical) is a civil affairs (CA) unit of the United States Army.
 It is based at Danbury, Connecticut.
 The unit includes Alpha, Bravo, Charlie, Delta and Headquarters (HHC) Companies, all located in Danbury.
-The battalion has been involved in almost every conflict or major operation since Operation Just Cause in Panama in 1989, most recently serving in the Horn of Africa from 2016 to 2017.
+The battalion has been involved in almost every conflict or major operation since Operation Just Cause in Panama in 1989, most recently serving in Niger from 2019.

 History

 The history of the 411th Civil Affairs Battalion begins in 1945 with the establishment of the 399th Civil Affairs Group, which served in the Pacific Theatre.
 It was later transferred to the Army Reserve and located in Danbury, Connecticut.
 The 411th Military Government Company was established in 1949 and located in West Hartford, Connecticut.
 In 1959 the unit was re-designated as the 411th Civil Affairs Company and transferred to Hartford, Connecticut.
 In 1978, with the drawdown of CA forces after the Vietnam War, the 399th was deactivated and its personnel assigned to the newly created Detachment 1 of the 411th CA Company, still located in Danbury.
 In 1991, the 411th was reconstituted as a battalion and consolidated in Danbury the following year.